PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 The amount of room around the element in pixels.
 The default value is (5,3) which means leave 5 pixels on each side of the x-axis and 3 pixels on each side of the y-axis.
 You can change this on a global basis using a call to SetOptions, or on an element basis.

-If you want more pixels on one side than the other, then you can split the number into 2 number.
+If you want more pixels on one side than the other, then you can split the number into 2.
 If you want 200 pixels on the left side, and 3 pixels on the right, the pad would be ((200,3), 3).
 In this example, only the x-axis is split.

 #### Font